 No, by the way, neither does anybody else in that room.

-Uh you know what it is?
+You know what it is?

-So, you know, I didn't, you know, and and there were no boys there, so I didn't get asked out.
+So, you know, I didn't, you know, and there were no boys there, so I didn't get asked out.

-So yeah.
+So, yeah.

-I was a straight A student who played the violin, you know.
+I was a straight-A student who played the violin, you know?

 You know, I was in marching bands, you know, but put the pieces together here, you know.

-Oh boy.
+Oh, boy.

-There's no and you know what I'm saying?
+There's no, and you know what I'm saying?

-You didn't play any sports, you don't know.
+You didn't play any sports.

 I didn't really blossom.